egoist/webpack-hot-server/readme.md

 webpackHotServer({
 	port: 3000,
 	config: webpackConfig,
-	customIndex: true // set when your are using `html-webpack-plugin` })
+	customIndex: true // set when your are using `html-webpack-plugin`,
+	compiler: {} // webpack-dev-middleware compiler options
+})
 .then(port => {
 	console.log(`Webpack Hot Server is running at http://lcoalhost:${port}`)